Culmination Of 18 Months Of Van Life In Mexico

 You’ll learn the Mexican word for ‘speed bump’ on your first day of camper van life in Mexico, guaranteed.

-Be constantly on the lookout for ‘tope’ signs, especially when driving in rural areas.
+Be constantly looking for ‘tope’ signs, especially when driving in rural areas.
 Hitting these rough speed bumps at high speeds is the last thing you want to do for your vehicles.

 'Cuota' & 'Libre' = Toll Road & Free Road

-‘Cuota’ and ‘libre’ are two words you need to be aware of when driving on the highways.
+You must know ‘cuota’ and ‘libre’ when driving on the highways.

 Libre means free road.
-While these roads don’t have a cost to drive on, it will take you considerably longer to get to you destination if you only stick to the free roads.
+While these roads don’t have a cost to drive on, it will take you considerably longer to reach your destination if you only stick to the free roads.

 'Lleno' = Full

 At the gas station, you are not allowed to pump your own gas.
-You have to tell staff how much gas you wish to put.
+You must tell the staff how much gas you wish to put in.

 Please fill up the tank full with regular/supreme/diesel. – “Lleno de regular/supreme/diesel, por favor.”